 Infrastructure reference costs

 A key role for network development

-Pursuant the TEN-E Regulation (Article 11(9)), every three years ACER shall establish and publish a set of indicators and corresponding reference values for the comparison of unit investment costs (UICs) for comparable projects of the energy infrastructure categories included in Annex II.
+Under the TEN-E Regulation (Article 11(9)), ACER is required to establish and publish a set of indicators and corresponding reference values every three years.
+These are used to compare unit investment costs (UICs) of comparable energy infrastructure projects falling within the categories listed in Annex II of the Regulation.

-Would you like to know more?
+Want to know more?

+Infrastructure reference costs